Gulf Islands National Seashore

-Gulf Islands National Seashore offers recreation opportunities and preserves natural and historic resources along the Gulf of Mexico barrier islands of Florida and Mississippi.
+Gulf Islands National Seashore is an American national seashore that offers recreation opportunities and preserves natural and historic resources along the Gulf of Mexico barrier islands of Florida and Mississippi.
+In 2024, it was the sixth-most visited unit of the National Park Service.

 The protected regions include mainland areas and parts of seven islands.
 Some islands along the Alabama coast were originally considered for inclusion, but none are part of the National Seashore.